-Since BookEnds was founded in 1999, our agents have been proud to consider themselves an active part of the author's publishing team.
-Our goal is to work together with the author to make all of her dreams come to fruition.
+Since BookEnds was founded in 1999, our agents have been proud to consider themselves an integral part of the author's publishing team.
+Our goal is to work together with the author to make all of their dreams come true.

 BookEnds does not represent short fiction, poetry, screenplays, or techno-thrillers.

-BookEnds has worked hard to streamline all of our processes and save a few trees.
-For those reasons, we ask that all submissions be made electronically through the Query Manager database where you will have the opportunity to query the specific agent you think would best represent your work.
+BookEnds agents ask that all submissions be made electronically through the Query Manager database where you will have the opportunity to query the agent you think would best represent your work.

-She is not a good fit for picture books through early chapter books, contemporary YA without a strong romance element, women's fiction, or inspirational romances.
+She is not a good fit for upmarket/literary fiction, cozy mysteries, true crime, women's fiction, high fantasy, hard sci-fi, or inspirational romances.

-Tracy Marchini is looking for picture book, middle grade and young adult manuscripts across most genres, including contemporary, mysteries, thrillers, magical realism, historical fiction, and non-fiction.
+Tracy is looking for picture book, middle grade and young adult manuscripts across most genres, including contemporary, mysteries, thrillers, magical realism, historical fiction, graphic novels and non-fiction.
+She's also seeking picture book illustrators and author-illustrators.
 For picture book fiction, she’s particularly interested in manuscripts that are laugh out loud funny or deliciously dark.
 For middle grade and young adult, she’s interested in underdogs, strong female characters and/or unreliable narrators.
 She believes that it’s important for readers of all backgrounds to see themselves reflected in the media they consume, and is looking to bring that diversity to her list.

 She is not a good fit for YA horror, true crime, hard sci-fi or high fantasy.
 At this time, she is not looking for board books, early chapter books or non-fiction for the educational market.

 Rachel is selectively looking for fresh stories in women's fiction, romance, mystery and YA.
 She is especially looking for books that elevate marginalized voices and show love in their communities (such as #BlackGirlMagic and #BlackBoyJoy).